 If you had a Nintendo 64 then you owned 007 GoldenEye.
-Not only was this a fun first-person shooter in general, most would gather to enjoy some local multiplayer matches.
+Not only was this a fun first-person shooter in general, but most would gather to enjoy some local multiplayer matches.
 Years after its release the game is still widely known, but if you want to enjoy the game today with an overhaul in visuals and mechanics then you’ll want to look at GoldenEye: Source.

 This game was developed by fans to bring back the old GoldenEye video game back in popularity.
 Players will find that the game will contain all of the original maps, weapons and playable characters.
 We’re sure you may have already been aware of this game, but if not do yourself a favor and give the game a download.